 Basically, if you can find a cheap enough package that provides the things that you need, StrongVPN might be the service for you.
 But that’s easier said than done in most cases, especially if you’re located in China.

-How did you like our list?
-Do you have any other suggestions?
+How did you like our list of the best VPN China services?
+Do you have any other VPN China suggestions?
 If so, be sure to let us know your thoughts in the comments below!